anonymouskeyboard47/postgresqldatabase_tripsys/README.md

 ------------
 REF: http://ubuntuforums.org/showthread.php?t=735020

 It is important to include SSL verification early on in your system.
 The instructions below will help you with setting up Postgresql servers with SSL.
-This certificate(s) can also be used for your software applications as well.
+This certificate(s) can also be used by your software applications as well.

     openssl req -new -text -out server.req
     openssl rsa -in privkey.pem -out server.key